 Brian Donlan is a Fellow of the Casualty Actuarial Society with nearly 20 years of Ratemaking experience.
 His education is in Economics, with a Master’s Degree from the University of Iowa.
 Brian currently leads the Encompass Insurance pricing organization.
-He is member of the Casualty Actuarial Society Professionalism Education Committee.
-He is also currently on the Board of Trustees for the Actuarial Foundation.
+He is a member of the Casualty Actuarial Society Professionalism Education Committee.
+He is also currently on the Board of Trustees for The Actuarial Foundation.

 Jason Freeman, ASA